Fifus17/Introduction-to-Web-Applications-AGH/README.md

 # Introduction-to-Web-Applications-AGH

-Repository containing my solutions to given problems regarding front and back end of engineering web applications.
+Repository containing my solutions to given problems regarding introduction to web applications.
 It is a part of Introduction to Web Development Course during my third semester at AGH UST.

 ## Example tasks